passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 impacted and thrown around.
 The darksider was dead and gone to the beyond, and the loop had not reset!
 Well.
 Good.
 Onto other things.

-She stepped aside, palmed the controls to close the door, and fried the controls so they couldn't be activated again.
+She stepped aside, palmed the controls to close the door, and fried them so they couldn't be activated again.
 One down.
 Five she could skip, including her own.
 Nine huts to go.
 She hoped none of them housed another darksider.

 She walked at sedate pace to the next one, as the few minutes it took were a good time to calm herself down — despite having done relatively little, her